darkhelmet/verboselogging/posts/make-your-own-badge-with-jquery-and-jaml.md

 ## A URL

 First you need a URL.
 Something that gets you the information you want.
-For Github it’s something like this:
+For Github it's something like this:

 pre.
 [http://github.com/api/v1/json/darkhelmet](http://github.com/api/v1/json/darkhelmet)